NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

             “Compute” page.
 After the cluster is up, verify the existence of custom installed packages.

-- How to automatically find the hostname of a cluster?[\ `edit </index.php?title=FAQ&action=edit&section=28>`__\ ]
+            .. rubric:: How to automatically find the hostname of a cluster?[\ `edit </index.php?title=FAQ&action=edit&section=28>`__\ ]
                :name: how-to-automatically-find-the-hostname-of-a-clusteredit